gaggioma/ObjectDetection/README.md

 With `python3 yolo.py -i sudokuToDetect -y folderOfCfgFiles` you can test the application.
 Some code are taken from (https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/)

-Furher development:
+## Furher development
--before process image create a block to identify a sudoku image.
+To identify Sudoku inside a mixing image, add a YOLO v4 block before processing phase.